The Who, What, Where, When and Sometimes, Why.

 If you’re taking an SSRI to treat depression or menopausal symptoms (such as hot flashes), talk with your health care provider about possible drug interactions.

-Researchers are studying the benefit of tamoxifen for women with a BRCA1 or BRCA2 inherited gene mutation and choose not to have risk-reducing mastectomy.
+Researchers are studying the benefit of tamoxifen for women with a BRCA1 or BRCA2 inherited gene mutation who choose not to have a risk-reducing mastectomy.

 Tamoxifen may be better at preventing breast cancer in women with a BRCA2 gene mutation than in women with a BRCA1 gene mutation [193].
 Tamoxifen only reduces the risk of estrogen receptor-positive cancers [231].
 BRCA2-related tumors are more likely than BRCA1-related tumors to be estrogen receptor-positive [196].